Herostratus: Transmission and historical interpretation

-Starting from the Renaissance, Herostratus was a commonplace metonym for someone accused of ruthlessness.
-For instance, the satirist Gabriel Harvey wrote in the late sixteenth century an attack on another author, Robert Greene, likening his libellous actions to the burning of the Artemision.
-Thomas Jefferson was also derided as Herostratic.
-Following the Louisiana Purchase, he fantasized about grand salt deposits on the Missouri River, which one writer understood as a dream of glory similar to Herostratus'.
+Starting from the Renaissance, Herostratus was a common metonym for someone accused of ruthlessness.
+Satirist Gabriel Harvey wrote in the late sixteenth century an attack on another author, Robert Greene, likening his libels to the burning of the Artemision.
+Thomas Jefferson was also called Herostratic.
+When he fantasized about grand salt deposits on the Missouri River Louisiana Purchase, one writer understood it as a dream of glory similar to Herostratus'.

-Nineteenth-century literature, writes Albert Borowitz, commenced "the still ongoing process of converting Herostratos from a symbol of destructiveness into a richly imagined personage."
+Nineteenth-century literature, writes Borowitz, commenced "the still ongoing process of converting Herostratos from a symbol of destructiveness into a richly imagined personage".
 Differing from ancient sources, some modern authors supply their account of Herostratus' arson with a background and context.
-While most rebuke his crime, some indirectly romanticize or abate it by highlighting his imagined obscurity and dejection.
-The Enlightenment writer Alessandro Verri published the first book-length fictional narrative on Herostratus in 1815, La Vita di Erostrato (The Life of Herostratus).
+While most rebuke his crime, some indirectly romanticize or abate it by stressing his imagined obscurity and dejection.
+Enlightenment writer Alessandro Verri published the first book-length fiction on Herostratus in 1815, La Vita di Erostrato (The Life of Herostratus).
 It tells the tale of a man seeking glory who, after constantly having his dreams shattered in failure, grows frustrated and burns the Temple of Artemis.
-On the other hand, Romantic and exoticist poetry tends to focus on Herostratus' supposed "joy in destruction or self-destruction" rather than his hunger for fame.
+On the other hand, Romantic and exoticist poetry tends to focus on Herostratus' supposed "joy in destruction or self-destruction" over his hunger for fame.

+Herostratus' legacy has persisted in the twentieth and twenty-first centuries.
+Jean-Paul Sartre's short story "Erostratus" concerns Paul Hilbert, who aspires to become a "black hero" in the vein of Herostratus but fails due to his personal weakness.
+The 1967 film Herostratus, a critique of a society drenched in advertising that exploits youth, molds the historical figure and event into a tale addressing 1960s society.
+Before the forlorn protagonist intends to kill himself, he arranges to make his suicide a media spectacle until a change of mind befalls him.
+A recent adaptation, Philipe Arnauld's 2002 La boite à chagrins (Pandora's Box), introduces mass media and the internet, as a serial killer who goes by Herostratus plans to publish images of his murders on the internet; a detective traps him.